-UPDATE: Due to current work load of all the Departments involved with this matter, no movement on this item has occurred.
-This is now on Pending Status until the August 4, 2018 After Action Report.
+UPDATE - 080118: There has been no movement on the above noted item.
+Please allow until October for update.
+This is now on Pending Status until the October 3, 2018 After Action Report.

 Eruv: Staff to provide a status update on request.
 Assigned to Development Services Director.